Trevor Lawrence Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Trevor Lawrence Player Prop Bets for NFL Week 6 - Jacksonville vs. Miami

-Before Trevor Lawrence hits the field for Sunday's game, which starts at 9:30 AM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
-This Week 6 matchup sees Lawrence's Jacksonville Jaguars (0-5) hit the field against the Miami Dolphins (1-4) at Tottenham Hotspur Stadium in London, England.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Trevor Lawrence and his player prop bet options.
+He'll take the field starting at 9:30 AM ET on CBS.
+This Week 6 matchup sees Lawrence's Jacksonville Jaguars (0-5) play the Miami Dolphins (1-4) at Tottenham Hotspur Stadium in London, England.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.